-If the Final Value is greater than the Initial Value, your payment at maturity per \$1,000 principal amount note will be calculated as follows:
+If the Final Value of each Fund is greater than its Initial Value, your payment at maturity per \$1,000 principal amount note will be calculated as follows:

-\$1,000 + (\$1,000 × Fund Return× Upside Leverage Factor), subject to the Maximum Return
+\$1,000 + (\$1,000 × Lesser Performing Fund Return × Upside Leverage Factor)

-If the Final Value is equal to the Initial Value or is less than the Initial Value but greater than or equal to the Barrier Amount, you will receive the principal amount of your notes at maturity.
+If the Final Value of either Fund is equal to or less than its Initial Value but the Final Value of each Fund is greater than or equal to its Barrier Amount, you will receive the principal amount of your notes at maturity.

-If the Final Value is less than the Barrier Amount, your payment at maturity per \$1,000 principal amount note will be calculated as follows:
+If the Final Value of either Fund is less than its Barrier Amount, your payment at maturity per \$1,000 principal amount note will be calculated as follows:

-\$1,000 + (\$1,000 × Fund Return)
+\$1,000 + (\$1,000 × Lesser Performing Fund Return)

-If the Final Value is less than the Barrier Amount, you will lose more than 40.00% of your principal amount at maturity and could lose all of your principal amount at maturity.
+If the Final Value of either Fund is less than its Barrier Amount, you will lose more than 40.00% of your principal amount at maturity and could lose all of your principal amount at maturity.